scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Talons.*** *Melee Attack:* 3 AP, 1/2/2/0/0</br>Deals 2 wound dice.
+***Talons.*** *Melee Attack:* 3 AP, 1/2/2/0/0 - Deals 2 wound dice.

-***Song of Allure.*** *Special:* 5 AP, 0/1/5/0/0</br>The harpy sings a magical melody, effecting all Humanoids within 30 tiles.
+***Song of Allure.*** *Special:* 5 AP, 0/1/5/0/0 - The harpy sings a magical melody, effecting all Humanoids within 30 tiles.
 A creature in range that can hear the melody makes a Charisma save, becoming Charmed by the Harpy on fail.
 While Charmed the creature takes no action other than moving closer to the harpy.
 The creature will not avoid hazards, taking the most direct route.
 If the movement will cause harm to the creature, they take damage, or another creature spends 5 AP trying to wake them they may make another Charisma save, ending the effects on success.
 Once a creature has saved against the song they are immune to it for 24 hours.
 The creature has no memory of the time they were charmed.

 The Harpy cannot attack while singing and must sing every turn or the Charm ends.
 ___